michalsn/michalsn.dev/content/posts/codeigniter-4-mix.md

 draft: false
 ---

-Today we are going to look at configuring CodeIgniter4 in conjunction with [Mix](https://laravel.com/docs/8.x/mix).
+Today we are going to look at configuring CodeIgniter 4 in conjunction with [Mix](https://laravel.com/docs/8.x/mix).
 Mix is one of the components that comes with the Laravel framework.

 <!--more-->